jelaiw/caesar-cipher/README.md

 2. `pipenv shell` to activate virtual environment.
 3. `pipenv install` to install dependencies from Pipfile to virtual environment.
 4. `streamlit run app.py`

+Note, workaround for GitHub Codespaces in configuration at `.streamlit/config.toml`.
+See https://discuss.streamlit.io/t/how-to-make-streamlit-run-on-codespaces/24526/4 for further detail.